Most Famous Logos with a Butterfly

 Paramore Logo

-Paramore’s butterfly logo looks very dramatic because they are a rock band with their own special philosophy.
-Apparently, the insect is already dead: only two wings are left of it, located on the right and left.
-They have a symmetrical pattern that consists of white, black, and dark red spots that look like blood marks or scratches from sharp claws.
-This color scheme increases the degree of tragedy and vulnerability.
-The torn-off wings of a butterfly here symbolize life, death, and rebirth.
+Paramore’s butterfly logo looks very dramatic because the band has its own special philosophy.
+Apparently, the insect is already dead: only two wings remain, on the right and left.
+They have a symmetrical pattern of white, black, and dark red spots that resemble bloodstains or claw scratches.
+This color scheme reinforces the degree of tragedy and vulnerability.
+The butterfly’s torn wings here symbolize life, death, and rebirth.
 The central two-level inscription “PARA MORE” corresponds to the chosen style.
-It is screen printed, but some of the glyphs are custom designed.
-For example, an “O” with a “paint” drip at the bottom or a slightly blurred “M.” Each element is outlined in white and additionally surrounded by a light gray shadow.
+It is screen printed, but some of the glyphs are custom-designed.
+For example, an “O” with a drop of ink at the bottom or a slightly blurred “M.” Each element is outlined in white and additionally surrounded by a light gray shadow.

 Butterfly